builderbill

 The bench machine lets you keep both hands free for holding the work and this results in very fast sanding of many parts.
 These sanders are useful to furniture and toy makers in particular.

 Apart from speed of use, another aspect of these bench tools is that of ACCURACY.
-The disc sander in the photo can have stops set up to 90 and 45deg. and the table itself can tilt .
-The belt sander can tilt from horizontal to vertical and anywhere in between and it's stop can also tilt.
+Most of these sanders can have stops set up to 90 and 45deg. and the tables can tilt .

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.